Quantifying Noise of Dynamic Vision Sensor: Results

-Now we show how the signal captured by BA filter and manifested in the noise time series, disturbs noise statistical properties.
-Fig.~\ref{fig:DFAscaling} presents DFA results for the clean and noise time series at various $\Delta T$ shown in Fig.(\ref{fig:xyt:cleandelT1000} - \ref{fig:xyt:noisdelT16000}).
-The DFA exponent $\alpha$ corresponds to the slope of crossover lines, see legend in Fig.~\ref{fig:DFAscaling}b.
-At $\Delta T=1000$, $\alpha =0.74 $ what is an evidence that noise is correlated, while $\alpha =0.50$ at $\Delta T=16000$ proves the filtered BA noise is random.
-Indeed, by comparing Fig.~\ref{fig:xyt:noisdelT1000} with Fig.~\ref{fig:xyt:noisdelT16000}, one can see that in the first sample there are significant traces of spatially ordered signal in the noise time series, while in the second case, the signal traces are almost absent.
+\bluecolor{We emphasize that the focus of this paper is the introduction of a novel metric for determining the optimal parameters of a denoising filter without requiring ground truth data—a capability not previously proposed for DVS signals.
+As no prior work exists for direct comparison, we objectively assess the performance of BA denoising using a standard dataset (the slot-car dataset) as input noise, applying Delbrück’s BA filter \cite{Delbruck2008FramefreeDD}.} Time bins ranging from $4\times10^6$ to $16\times10^6~\mu$s, with a starting time of $10^6~\mu$s, are considered.
+The time-bin duration does not affect the results, except that longer bins (up to $32\times10^6~\mu$s) improve statistical reliability, while shorter bins are preferable for 3D $xyt$ visualization, as long bins produce cluttered representations.

-The Signal-Noise-Ratio (SNR) and DFA exponent $\alpha$ as a function of BA filter parameter $\Delta T$ are summarized in Fig.~\ref{fig:summary} to draw a conclusion that the BA filter $\Delta T$ for the slot-car data must be taken as large as possible since it provides the higher SNR with the $\alpha$ confirming random noise, and these both are asymptotically converging to their stationary values.
-This is trivial, since the highest SNR is of course better, however, such triviality is valid only for simple datasets, when BA noise is obviously random, i.e. we can easily distinguish in separate snapshots signal and noise as in the given example, and there is no doubt that suspected noise is random.
-Otherwise, noise long term correlations must be checked.
+Figures~\ref{fig:xyt:cleandelT1000}–\ref{fig:xyt:noisdelT16000} illustrate BA denoising results for $\Delta T$ ranging from 1000 to 16000.
+While BA noise is effectively removed in all cases, parts of the signal are also suppressed, which is clearly visible in the 3D representations.
+Due to the simplicity of the dataset, signal traces can still be visually identified in the filtered noise streams.

-Now a question arise about how to select the optimal $\Delta T$.
-At larger $\Delta T$, BA filter works slower since the filter window captures more events.
-Each event in the window must be checked for correlations with the central event, i.e. a naive BA filter scales $O(N^2)$ (there are technical implementations of BA filters free of this constrain, but then there appear other complexities).
-Then, we have two natural limits for BAF $\Delta T$: the lower $\Delta T$ is because of most events are treated as noisy but the filter is fast, and the higher limit is because of the finite computational resources.
-This is true already for simple scenes; for complex scenes one can not distinguish by eye all the details and separate suspected noise from the signal.
-Then, one can check statistical noise properties.
+We now demonstrate how residual signal components captured by the BA filter alter the statistical properties of the noise time series.
+Figure~\ref{fig:DFAscaling} shows DFA results for the noise streams corresponding to the $\Delta T$ values in Fig.~\ref{fig:xyt:cleandelT1000}–\ref{fig:xyt:noisdelT16000}.
+The DFA exponent $\alpha$ is obtained from the slope of the scaling regions (see Fig.~\ref{fig:DFAscaling}b).
+For $\Delta T=1000$, $\alpha=0.74$, indicating correlated noise, whereas for $\Delta T=16000$, $\alpha=0.50$, consistent with uncorrelated (random) noise.
+This observation agrees with the visual inspection: at small $\Delta T$, spatially ordered signal traces remain in the noise stream, while they are largely absent at larger $\Delta T$.